 Your own legal costs and disbursements;

-Your surveyor’s costs in preparing a foral leasehold valaution report;
+Your surveyor’s costs in preparing a for a leasehold valuation report;

-Your freeholder’s reasonable legal and valuation costs incurred by your landlord in extending your lease (although if you feel that these are unreasonable then you are able to challenge these in the Leasehold Valuation Tribunal);
+Your freeholder’s reasonable legal and valuation costs incurred by your landlord in extending your lease (although if you feel that these are unreasonable then you are able to challenge these in the First Tier Property Tribunal – previously known as the Leasehold Valuation Tribunal );

 The premium payable to the freeholder for the lease extension.
-This is calculated using the aggregate of:
+This is calculated using the following formula:

-The diminution in value of the freeholder’s interest.
+The drop in value of the freeholder’s interest.
 This is the value of the freeholder’s present interest compared with the value of his interest once you have extended your lease; and

 The landlord’s share of the marriage value.
 This is the increase in the value of your flat once the lease extension has been completed (on average, a flat with a longer lease will be worth more than a comparable flat with a short lease).
 This ‘profit’ element is only achievable because the freeholder has agreed to grant a lease extension and therefore the freeholder is entitled to 50% of this profit.